Literary and Debating Society (University of Galway)

 The Literary & Debating Society is a student society at the University of Galway.
 It was founded as the Literary and Scientific Society in 1846, and incorporated into the then Queen's College, Galway, in 1852.
-It has as its objective "the promotion of oratory among the students of the University, and the faculty of clear thinking and sound reasoning upon matters which may be deemed to be of vital importance".
+Its objectives include " the holding of weekly debating workshops, literary events and formal floor debates".

 History

 The Literary and Debating Society of the University of Galway (also known as "Lit & Deb") was founded in the 1840s.
 At an early meeting of the society, John J. Gibson reputedly outlined the purpose of the society, stating that: